Yuto2511/camera-server/README.md

 # camera-server
-This is container of camera-module
+This is container of camera-module.
+This container image is ubuntu18.04.